SarahZimmermann-Schmutzler/Conduit/README.md

 1. One service each is created for the frontend and the backend application.
 The [`compose.yaml`](./compose.yaml) is responsible for managing and orchestrating the frontend and backend container.
 It defines what configurations they should have.

+> [!NOTE]
+> The file is adapted for automatic deployment.
+For this manual deployment setup, the `image blocks` in the services must be exchanged for the `build blocks`, as noted in the file.

 1. The [`Frontend-Dockerfile`](https://github.com/SarahZimmermann-Schmutzler/conduit-frontend/blob/master/Dockerfile) describes how a single Docker image for the frontend-container should be created.

 1. Also the [`Backend-Dockerfile`](https://github.com/SarahZimmermann-Schmutzler/conduit-backend/blob/master/Dockerfile) serves as the basis for the corresponding service in the Docker Compose file.